koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_33_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Information Technologies can be used to build up highly efficient m:n Information Networks Phase 5: m:n Coordination of Companies
+# Information Technologies can be used to build up highly efficient m:n Information Networks
+Phase 5: m:n Coordination of Companies
 Supplier Customer  Goal: Cost reduction for networking between firms